JSP Directives are used to give special instruction to container for translation of JSP to Servlet code. JSP Directives are placed between

 JSP page directive

-page directive provide attributes that gets applied to the entire JSP page. page directive has a lot of attributes that we will look now.
+page directive provides attributes that get applied to the entire JSP page. page directive has a lot of attributes that we will look at now.
 We can define multiple attributes in a single page directive or we can have multiple page directives in a single JSP page.

 - import attribute: This is one of the most used page directive attribute.
 It’s used to instruct container to import other java classes, interfaces, enums etc. while generating servlet code.
 This is similar to import statements in java classes, interfaces.
 An example of import page directive usage is:

 - contentType attribute: This attribute is used to set the content type and character set of the response.
 The default value of contentType attribute is”text/html; charset=ISO-8859-1″.
 We can use it like below.

 <%@ page contentType="text/html; charset=US-ASCII" %>